Amir Zainorin is a Malaysian artist working between Malaysia and Denmark.

 He has exhibited internationally across Europe and Southeast Asia.
 His works are held in the collections of the National Art Gallery Malaysia and the Danish Immigration Museum.

-He is also the founder of the Stateless Mind Pavilion, an initiative dedicated to cross-cultural dialogue and artistic exchange.
+He is the founder of the Stateless Mind Pavilion, an initiative dedicated to cross-cultural dialogue and artistic exchange.